 "Cumberland County: Trailblazers in Climate Change"

-This years Symposium theme, Cumberland County: Trailblazers in Climate Change, is focused around building off of last years Climate Change Retreat.
-This year, on Thursday, May 24th, join us for this FREE event, where we will bring together past thinkers, community members, academics, & members from the renewable energy sector.
-This year we will be exploring the outcomes of the fall Climate Change Retreat, and will be applying this to the region of Cumberland County and moving forward.
-Cumberland County has a vast amount of resources that will aid in the County being trailblazers for the future.
+This years Symposium theme, Cumberland County: Trailblazers in Climate Change, is focused around building off of the 2017 Climate Change Retreat.
+On Thursday, May 24th, 2018, we brought together past thinkers, community members, academics, & members from the renewable energy sector.
+We explored the outcomes of the 2017 Climate Change Retreat, and dicussed moving forward in the fight against climate change.
+The vast amount of renewable energy resources within Cumberland County were also explored.

 Dalhousie University masters students partner with the Cumberland Energy Authority